Peak Design Travel Tripod

 As mentioned previously, you need to lift the centre column slightly to be able to adjust the ball head.
 With just one Adjustment Ring you can adjust the ball head forward/back and left/right position.
 This did take a little getting used to, as our current tripods have 2 knobs that can be used separately to adjust the position of the ball head and head rotation.
 If you frequently shoot images to stitch into a panorama, then the tripod is not ideal as there isn’t a separate knob to adjust the left/right (panning).
 For best results, a panoramic tripod head would be required.

 We found no issues with the stability of the tripod when mounted with the Sony A7R III & Sony 24-105mm f4 lens.
-We also tested the tripod with the Sony A7R III & Sony 70-200mm f4 (via the lens collar) and that was rock solid as well.
+We also tested the tripod with the Sony A7R III & Sony 70-200mm f4 (via the lens collar) as this is our heaviest combination, and that was rock solid as well.

 Converting the tripod into Low Mode or Inverted Mode (see images above) requires some effort.
 Low Mode is great for getting shots from a low perspective while Inverted Mode is ideal for getting shots pointing directly down.